John-Abbott-College/4A8-Notes/30_Installer_WAP.md

 ## Preparation

-### Do you need to add the UWP option in Visual Studio?
+### Do you need to add the WAP or UWP option in Visual Studio?

-Check if you can add a Windows Application Packaging project in your solution.
+Check if you can add a Windows Application Packaging project in your solution (next section).
 If you can't, you need to add the Universal Windows Platform development option in VS:

 `Tools`->`Get Tools and Features...`